pwicks86/bookmarks4vlc/README.md

 A simple bookmarks extension for VLC.

 ## Why? ##
 VLC claims to have a bookmark system, but it doesn't work (see [here][http://wiki.videolan.org/How_to_save_bookmarks].
-This is a lua extension for VLC that implements a simple bookmarking system that actually works (at least for the simple use case)
+This is a lua extension for VLC that implements a simple bookmarking system that actually works (at least for the simple use cases that I use it for)

 ## Installation ##
 Put bookmarks4vlc.lua in your VLC extension folder.
 Generally, this is _VLC Directory_/VLC/lua/extensions

 ## Known bugs/issues ##
 * bookmarks4vlc currently tracks items by absolute path, so if a file is moved then the associated bookmark won't work
-* bookmarks4vlc doesn't work with vlc 2.0 (this will be fixed soon)